Daddoon/BlazorMobile/README.md

 **BlazorMobile** - is a set of Nuget packages & project templates for embedding a Blazor web application as a standalone mobile application, hosted in Xamarin.

+## WARNING: Do not install BlazorMobile 3.0.7

+The BlazorMobile 3.0.7-preview8.19405.7 should not work, as during the shipping of the ElectronNET support functionnalities, is inverted some boolean values to compare in wich case we should render interop javascript libraries.

+You should stay on the 3.0.6 version or wait for the 3.0.8 version that will come very shortly.

+Sorry for the inconvenience!

 ## Platform requirements

 - **Android:** 4.4 or greater